Sport Management Advisory Board

 Return to the top >>

-Cliff Kaplan is Chairman of Equity Sports Partner (“ESP”) a boutique sports marketing and media company, based in New York City, and launched in 2013.
-Previous to founding ESP, Kaplan served for many years as President and CEO of Van Wagner Sports and Entertainment a leading sports marketing company and a division of Van Wagner Communications, in which he was also an equity partner.
-Kaplan has been a respected industry leader for some 25 years having held senior level management positions across leagues, networks, and sports marketing companies.
-For the better part of the past 15 years, he has helped launch, grow, and sell several sports marketing businesses and in the process has developed a reputation for successfully launching/building/expanding business and creating increased asset value.
+Cliff Kaplan is chairman of Equity Sports Partner (ESP), a boutique sports marketing and media company, based in New York City, and launched in 2013.
+Previous to founding ESP, Kaplan served for many years as president and CEO of Van Wagner Sports and Entertainment, a leading sports marketing company and a division of Van Wagner Communications.
+Kaplan has been an industry leader for more than 25 years, holding senior-level management positions across leagues, networks, and sports marketing companies.
+For the better part of the past 20 years, he has helped launch, grow, and sell several sports marketing businesses and developed a reputation for successfully launching/building/expanding business by driving revenues and creating increased asset value.

-In launching ESP, Kaplan’s focus is to evolve the traditional business model employed by sports marketing agencies which focuses largely on representation, to one which is more partnership focused with both parties sharing in value creation.
-Clients and business partners of ESP include WWE Network, IMG Media, the World Series of Fighting and several international sports media organizations.
+In launching ESP, Kaplan’s focus is to evolve the traditional business model employed by sports marketing agencies which focuses largely on representation.
+Clients and business partners of ESP include WWE Network, IMG Media, Tough Mudder, Anthem Media, the World Series of Fighting and several international sports media organizations.

 Read More ...

-Kaplan, a graduate of Syracuse University’s S.I.
-Newhouse School of Communications, sits on the Advisory Board for the University’s sports marketing department.
-He is married with 3 children and resides in West Harrison, New York in Westchester County.
+Kaplan, a graduate of Syracuse University's S.I.
+Newhouse School of Communications, sits on the Advisory Board for the University's sport management department.
+He is married with three children and resides in West Harrison, NY, in Westchester County.

 Return to the top >>